DOLEARY85/Currency-Switching-Power-BI/README.md

 Now we can create measures that will use the selection from this slicer and the ‘Amount in EUR’ column we created in Power Query.

-We'll demonstrate this with a simple measure, calculating the total amount of all records:
+To demonstrate this we will create a simple measure, calculating the total amount of all records:

     Total Amount Selected Currency =
     CALCULATE(